XYWENJIE/spring-ai-dashscope/README.md

 This process will involve integrating the project and installing artifacts into the local Maven repository.

 Introduce dependencies
-In your Spring project, you can include dependencies, using Alibaba Cloud’s Model Service product ‘LingJi’ for illustration purposes.:
+In your Spring project, you can include dependencies, using Alibaba Cloud’s Model Service product ‘dashscope’ for illustration purposes.:
 ~~~xml
 <dependency>
 	<groupId>org.xywenjie.spring-ai-extension</groupId>